Polyethylene glycol 3350/electrolytes (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to polyethylene glycol, potassium chloride, sodium bicarbonate, sodium chloride, or sodium sulfate, or if you have stomach or bowel problems (including bowel perforation, toxic megacolon, ileus, or problems with stomach emptying).

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- It is best if you do not eat any solid food for 3 to 4 hours before you start using this medicine.
-You must not eat anything for 2 hours before starting.
-After you drink your first dose of medicine, do not eat anything until after you are finished with your test.
+- It is best that you do not eat any solid food for 3 to 4 hours before you start using this medicine.
+You must not eat anything within 2 hours before starting.
+After you drink your first dose, do not eat anything until after you are finished with your test.

 - You may drink water or clear liquids up until 2 hours before the time of the test, if your doctor says it is okay.
 Do not drink red or purple liquids.

 - This medicine comes as a powder that you mix with water before you drink it.
 Do not swallow the powder directly.
 Some brands of this medicine also come with a packet of flavoring powder.
 You may use the medicine with or without the flavoring powder.

 - To use: